Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

-\textbf{\textit{Testbed.}} The testbed is the 2.6 petaflop Quartz cluster at the Lawrence Livermore National Laboratory, comprised of 2,634 nodes and the Intel Omni-Path interconnect.
-Each node has two 18-core Intel Xeon E5-2695v4 @2.10GHz processors and 128GB of memory~\cite{quartz.001}.
-We run one MPI process per core (i.e., 36 per node).
+The testbed is the 2.6 petaflop Quartz cluster at the Lawrence Livermore National Laboratory, comprised of 2,634 nodes and the Intel Omni-Path interconnect.
+Each node has two 18-core Intel Xeon E5-2695v4 @2.10GHz processors and 128GB of main memory~\cite{quartz.001}.
+We run one MPI process per core (i.e., 36 processes per node).